-AVI 310 Commercial Pilot Ground School
+AVI 310 Commercial Pilot (4) Ground School

 This course integrates concepts learned in the Private Pilot Ground School course (AVI 110) along with those needed for instrument and commercial flying.
 This course assists the student in preparing for the FAA Commercial Pilot written exam and includes information on advanced in-flight maneuvers, Federal Aviation Regulations, aerodynamics, weather and safe operation of aircraft.
 The student is also introduced to advanced commercial maneuvers and complex aircraft operations.
-Successful completion of this course is required for the FAA Commercial Pilot Certification.Prerequisites: AVI 210 and AVI 210L1.
+Successful completion of this course is required for the FAA Commercial Pilot Certification.Prerequisites: AVI 210 and AVI 211.
 (Offered in the fall)

-AVI 310L1 Commercial Pilot Flight Lab I
+AVI 311 Commercial Pilot (2) Flight Lab I

 Students will receive the flight instruction necessary to gain the knowledge, skills and proficiency required to acquire the necessary cross-country experience and introduction to complex aircraft transitions.
 The flight fees cover both the aircraft rental and individual flight instruction.
 This lab requires approximately 45 hours of flight time.
-Prerequisites: AVI 210L1 and 210L2 required for Commercial Pilot Certification.
+Prerequisites: AVI 211 and 212 required for Commercial Pilot Certification.

-AVI 310L2 Commercial Pilot Flight Lab II
+AVI 312 Commercial Pilot (2) Flight Lab II

-This flight lab is a continuation of AVI 301L1.
+This flight lab is a continuation of AVI 311.
 Students will perform commercial flight maneuvers including maximum performance takeoffs and landings, steep turns and chandelles, and other complex aircraft maneuvers, along with instrument commercial maneuvers, complex and commercial review/practice, and final commercial stage check.
 Advanced safety procedures are also incorporated into this flight lab.
 This lab requires approximately 45 hours of flight time.
-Prerequisite: AVI 310L1.
+Prerequisite: AVI 311.

-AVI 320 Multi-Engine Rating (2) This course is designed to help the student obtain a FAA Multi-Engine Rating (ME).
+AVI 320 Multi-Engine Rating (2)

+This course is designed to help the student obtain a FAA Multi-Engine Rating (ME).
 This course consists of approximately 15 hours of flight time as well as on-ground instructional time required to obtain a Multi-Engine license.
-Prerequisites: AVI 310, AVI 310L1, AVI 310L2.
+Prerequisites: AVI 310, AVI 311, AVI 312.

 AVI 340 Human Factors in Aviation (3) Human factors in Aviation presents an overview of the importance of the human role in all aspects of the aviation environment.
-This course will study the human limitations in the aspects of human factors, human reliability, stress, medical standards, drug abuse, and the human physiology.
+This course will study the human limitations in the aspects of human factors, human reliability, course will study the human limitations in the aspects of human factors, human reliability, stress, medical standards, drug abuse, and the human physiology.
 Basic principles of physical and cognitive human performance are covered along with a detailed analysis of human error, situational awareness, and Crew Resource Management (CRM).